Following the irresistible scent of chocolate through Bruges

 Displaying a rich history going back to the Vikings, it is a superb example of how cities live through growth cycles, rising and falling with time as the world around them changes.
 Bruges is now classified as a UNESCO World Heritage Site.

 The city of Bruges historically lay on several European trade routes.
-Its chocolate heritage too reflects the diversity.
+Its chocolate heritage reflects the same diversity.
 Words alone cannot do justice.
 The first two photos below are the Flemish chocolatier Van Oost and Le Comptoir de Mathilde which has French antecedents.
 The third picture is that of a local bakery.

 A visit to Bruges would be incomplete without trying the unique hot chocolate at the renown Old Chocolate House.
 The menu card has such enticing options that I nearly went for the 'lottery' method where you close your eyes and randomly point your finger on the menu to select an item.
-In the end I decided against this cavalier approach and opted for the 'Aztec' twist which comprised my favourite dark chocolate with cinnamon and an adventurous side of dried chillies (what was i thinking!).
+In the end I decided against this cavalier approach and opted for the 'Aztec' twist which comprised my favourite dark chocolate with cinnamon and an adventurous side of dried chillies (I know- what was i thinking!).

 The presentations style is atypical.
 Warm milk (or an alternative option) comes in a huge cup.
 The chocolate and supporting paraphernalia come on a small tray.
 You are advised to drop pieces in the milk, stirring gently as they melt to the consistency you desire.
 If that wasn't enough to pull you in, the cafe's charming interiors and the stained glass are definitely worth enjoying.